ctznfm/roadmap/README.md

 10. **Share & Reposts**

-   * Each user can share and repost the content.
+   * Users can share or repost content to their own feed/messages.
+   * Reposted content credits the original creator and retains engagement tracking.

 ---